NeuroTechX/ntx_slack_archive/general.md

  >Also, we are kind of stuck with writing smartphone apps for now due to the SDK mostly working on iOS and Android.

+4/3/2017 6:22 PM

+ **maxim** :

+ >Thanks for the frontal asymmetry link!
+On challenge here is that there seems to be a lack of publicly available Muse datasets, so the first thing would be to make an app to record and store them for later analysis